The Site is owned and operated by Ingrid Pears M.B.E. trading as; INGRID PEARS HOT GLASS STUDIO.

 (referred to collectively in this policy as “we,” “us,” “our” and other similar pronouns).

 INGRID PEARS M.B.E. / INGRID PEARS HOT GLASS STUDIO RETAIN ALL COPYRIGHTS FOR ALL MATERIAL ON THIS SITE AND IN RELATION AND REGARDING TO ANY SOCIAL MEDIA PLATFORMS OR PUBLICATIONS RELATIING TO, OR INCLUDING INGRID PEARS M.B.E.
 DESIGNS; Including glass designs, intellectual copyright, trademarks, photographs, glass designs and logo's.

 "Intellectual Property Rights" means the following rights, wherever in the world enforceable including all reversions, renewals and extensions: (a) any patents or patent applications including any applications for same; (b) any trademarks (whether or not registered) including any applications for registration of the same; (c) inventions, discoveries, topography rights, utility models and improvements whether or not capable of protection by patent or registration; (d) copyright or design rights (whether registered or unregistered); (e) database rights; (f) any goodwill in any trade or service name, trading style or get-up; and (g) any and all other intellectual or proprietary rights; Ingrid Pears M.B.E. reserves all rights globally to all information, written, visual or physical on this site.

 You can opt out of our communications to you by emailing: firstname.lastname@example.org

-We may still contact you in connection with your transactions with us, and to respond to you if you contact us.
+We may still contact you in connection with your transactions and bookings with us, for courses and commissions and to respond to you if you contact us.

 Website Data - What information is collected on this Site?